This Cheesy Ham & Broccoli Quiche Recipe mixes up in one bowl and miraculously forms its own crust as it bakes. It’s perfect for weekend brunch!

 Let’s move on to the recipe I want to share with you today.
 When my sister was pregnant with my nephew, we had her baby shower at the farm.
 My aunt Doris generously stepped in to make the food, which included a version of this easy-to-make quiche.

-One note is that the recipe calls for packaged biscuit and baking mix, but you can easily make your own.
+One note is that the recipe calls for packaged biscuit and baking mix, but you can easily make your own with our Homemade Bisquick Recipe.

 Cheesy Ham and Broccoli Quiche Recipe